 Real-time integrations allow data to flow seamlessly between different systems in the stack.
 This streamlines operations and helps your team focus on strategic matters instead of data entry.
 At Payhawk, we provide ready-made API integrations to leading ERP, accounting and tax, business travel, and custom API integrations to any software required.

 At Payhawk, we also let you log any changes to your supplier data.
-For example, if one of your team changes the bank details of a supplier (by accident or not), any of your admins can retrieve this info for investigation and remedial action.
+For example, if one of your team changes a supplier's bank details (by accident or not), any of your admins can retrieve this info for investigation and remedial action.

 For larger organisations with more complex requirements, the "single source of truth" for supplier master data would typically be an Enterprise Resource Planning (ERP) system.